 One day another regular sat down across from me and struck up a conversation.
 I complimented his tattoos – he had two elaborate sleeves – and he mentioned he got them while in prison.
 The artist had ink, a guitar string, and a makeshift mallet, and tchk-tchk-tchk, hammered each puncture by hand.

 This piqued my interest, and I told him about my work.
-I asked if he would be comfortable telling me about his experiences in prison – and after a moment of surprise he was eager to do so.
+I asked if he would be comfortable telling me about his experiences in prison.
+After a moment of surprise he was eager to do so.

 “At first I was fast just so scared, my heart was beating so fast, I felt sick.
 But once I got into the day room, it wasn’t so bad, because I recognized so many people from my neighborhood growing up.”